lukasniemeier-zalando/camunda-cockpit-client/README.md

 ## Camunda Cockpit Commandline Client

-The cockit client allows bulk operations on process instances using the [REST API provided by the process engine][1].
-Possible operations are
+Incidents in single processes can be easily resolved using the [camunda cockpit web application][2], but most of the time incidents are not isolated to single processes.
+In these cases you would have many incidents with similar exceptions messages, for example "Read timed out".
+Retrying them using the cockpit webapp can be very cumbersome.
+This command line tool allows handling these incidents in bulk, using the [REST API provided by the camunda process engine][1].

+Currently the following operations are supported

  - Listing process instances (`--list` / `-l`)
  - Increasing job retries (`--retry` / `-r`)